 Breaks Interstate Park

-Along the border of Virginia and Kentucky, Breaks Interstate Park has 25 miles of trails, but take the Overlook Trail, less than a mile to the vantage point, for the best sunrise view.
+Along the border of Virginia and Kentucky, Breaks Interstate Park has 25 miles of trails.
+Take the Overlook Trail, less than a mile to the vantage point, for the best sunrise view.

 Westmoreland State Park

-This waterfront State Park has seven total trails that cover almost six miles.
-The new Beach Trail alongside the Potomac River spans less than half a mile and allows hikers to observe the sun rise over the water.
+The waterfront Westmoreland State Park has seven total trails that cover almost six miles.
+The Beach Trail alongside the Potomac River spans less than half a mile and allows hikers to observe the sunrise over the water.

 False Cape State Park